Getting there: New Zealand is an apprx 13-hr flight from LAX. Your USA Gateway airports are LAX, SFO and IAH.

 Winter: (Jun – Aug): 45 – 61 F

-Getting around: I recommend the many coach tours which travel between the popular cities.
-New Zealand also has an extensive bus network, with the main operator being InterCity (servicing both the North Island and South Islands).
-Services on main bus routes are frequent (at least once a day); unfortunately they can be expensive and slow.
-A good alternative is to use shuttle bus companies, which are smaller, cheaper and friendlier than the large bus companies.
-Some of them are designed to cater especially to foreign travelers and/or backpackers and have lots of little ‘extras’ that make them particularly attractive.
+Getting around: I recommend the many coach tours which travel between the popular cities as well as a self-drive vacation.
+New Zealand also has an extensive bus network, with the main operator being InterCity Services on main bus routes are frequent (at least once a day).

-Main train routes are few, though train travel is reasonably fast.
-Trains are modern and comfortable, and the fares are sometimes cheaper than those by bus on the same routes.
-Car travel (New Zealanders drive on the left) is recommended as the roads are good and well signposted and the distances short.
+New Zealand Self-drive Trips: Remember that New Zealanders drive on the left had side.
+No special license is required. is recommended as the roads are good and well signposted and the distances short.
 Rentals of cars, motorcycles and camper vans are popular with a range of special deals available.
 There are plenty of boat services, including the Inter islander ferry (operating between Wellington in the North Island and Picton in the South Island).
 And finally, there’s always cycling around the country.
 Many travelers describe New Zealand as a cyclists’ paradise: it’s clean, green, un crowded and unspoiled, and there are plenty of places where you can camp or find cheap accommodation.
 Bicycle rental can be daily, weekly or monthly and is inexpensive.

 New Zealand Self-Drive vacations: New Zealand’s roads are great for self-drive vacations.
 You’ll find the adjusting to left hand driving isn’t as difficult as you think.
 Roads are very well maintained, signs are clear and traffic is light compared to traffic in the USA.
 You will not need a special driver’s license if you are from the USA as your license will suffice.